How to add / invite developers, account and application approvals, contacting developers, etc.

 During API operations, you may need to be able to find information on an application that is accessing your API quickly – either for support purposes, to change configuration, or potentially because the application is misbehaving and needs to be disabled.

 7.1.
 Step 1: Get the information you need

 To find an application, you need to know something about it – the name of the account it belongs to or the application’s name.
-If you have this, locating it is straightforward from the Applications tab in the Dashboard.
+If you have this, navigate to Applications (Audience > Applications > Listing).
 However you may have no information other than the application identifier or its API key, for example if you’re seeing this information in your own access logs.

 If you’re searching by identifier then for the different authentication types, you need the following information:

 - For API key-only authentication patterns: the API key